Optimal Support for Distressed Subsidiaries -- a Systemic Risk Perspective: Resilience

 We now look at the coupled case $x\leq -1$ and note that because of the capital structure of the uninfected network, the area of the default region that can actually be reached does not depend on $x$ for $x\leq -1$.
 It is therefore sufficient to consider $x=-1$.
 We observe that

 with

 and thus $a_{0,1}(\bm{0}) = a_{1,0}(\bm{0}) =0$.
 It follows that $D_{\bm{v}} f_l (\bm{0}) <(0,0)$ for any $\bm{v}=(v_1,v_2)> (0,0)$.
 The system is therefore resilient.
 The fact that the system is resilient for $x=-1$ might be surprising at first for the following reason.
 If a subsidiary defaults, then the default of the holding's other subsidiary is triggered immediately as well.
 This is because when the default happens the holdings capital is $0$.
 From this perspective the coupling can lead to many additional defaults as a result of a defaulted subsidiary.
-On the other hand however, it allows to contain second order effects as healthy holdings with both subsidiaries still having capital equal to $1$ require a total of 2 links to defaulted subsidiaries in order to trigger the default of one and then automatically both subsidiaries.
-This example shows also that it can be beneficial from a regulator perspective if entities form little support groups.
-Although the distress of one member of the group can then pull down all the others in that group, the formation of support groups can in some instances still lead to a more resilient system. \end{example}
+On the other hand however, it allows to contain second order effects as healthy holdings with both subsidiaries having capital equal to $1$ require a total of 2 links to defaulted subsidiaries in order to trigger the default of one and then automatically both subsidiaries.
+This example shows that it can be beneficial from a regulator perspective if entities form support groups.
+Although the distress of one member of the group can then pull down all the others in that group, the formation of support groups leads to a more resilient system if the shock is small. \end{example}

-\begin{example} We consider now a network with $\P ((C_1,C_2)=(1,0))=1$, which means that for all banks their type $1$ subsidiary would be in default if it was not supported by the holding through the other subsidiary.
+\begin{example} We consider now a network with $\P ((C_1,C_2)=(1,0))=1$, which means that for all banks their subsidiary $1$ would be in default if it was not supported by the holding through the other subsidiary.
 We assume that the holdings are of type $A$.
+This means that the financial network is clearly more prone to contagion than the one considered in Example~\ref{expl:res1}.
 Again, we only need to consider the case $x=-1$.
 Then

 with

 Then, we obtain that